ignis-sec/Pwdb-Public/README.md

 ## Language Specifics

-I've partioned my data depending on the top level domains of the email providers. (filter here: https://gist.github.com/FlameOfIgnis/9a1da894e8ae385a1ee58b8a734b8979)
+I've partitioned my data depending on the top level domains of the email providers. (filter here: https://gist.github.com/FlameOfIgnis/9a1da894e8ae385a1ee58b8a734b8979)

 I'm only releasing short lists of top 150 passwords for now.
 I'll eventually release full lists.
 I'll try to refrain from releasing an incomplete version publicly for now.